sacktock/RL-CCG-project/README.md

 - **project_paper.pdf** the paper I wrote that is associated with the project (covers some of the theory and thought behind why I did what I did).

 ### Misc
-If you would like to collaborate on this project and/or want access to the trained models mentioned in the paper then please contact me using my personal email below.
+If you would like to collaborate on this project and/or want access to the trained models mentioned in the paper then please contact me using my personal email found below.

 *alex.w.goodall@gmail.com*